-Where to stay: I recommend spending the second half of your Aruba trip at the Renaissance Aruba Resort & Casino.
+Where to stay: I recommend spending the second half of your Aruba trip at the Renaissance Wind Creek Aruba Resort.
 This resort has two separate hotels: the adults-only Marina Hotel and the family-friendly Ocean Suites.
 We stayed at the Marina Hotel and enjoyed the beachy rooms.
 Staying at the Renaissance will make my recommendation for Day 4 possible…

 Day 4: Beach day

 The previous two days were pretty active, so here's your chance to just hang out at a beach all day.
 Aruba has lots of great beaches to choose from.
 You could rent a car today and just go beach-hopping.
 Beaches in Aruba are almost all public, meaning you can stop and visit any that look good to you.

 OR, if you're staying at the Renaissance Resort, you can spend the day on the resort's private island.

 Renaissance Private Island is the only private island with the only private beaches in Aruba, and it's more or less reserved for Renaissance guests.
 The two beaches on the island are Iguana Beach and Flamingo Beach (a family-friendly and adults-only beach, respectively), the latter of which is home to six pink flamingos.